Home / Retiree / Age Pension and seniors concessions / What government services are available for older Australians?

 What government services are available for older Australians?

-If you have retired or are planning to do so soon, it’s worth taking some time to check out the wide range of services, concessions and discounts available for older Australians.
+If you’ve retired or are planning to do so soon, it’s worth taking some time to check out the wide range of services, concessions and discounts available for older Australians.

 Travel concessions, discounts on your household bills, aged care information and free advocacy services on issues facing older Australians are just some of the things on offer.

-Many of these services are available nationally, while others are specific to the state or territory where you live.
+Many of these services are available nationally, while others depend on the state or territory where you live.

 National services